Suicide: History

 In ancient Athens, a person who died by suicide without the approval of the state was denied the honors of a normal burial.
 The person would be buried alone, on the outskirts of the city, without a headstone or marker.
 It was also common for the hand to be cut off the body and buried separately - the hand (and the instrument used) being considered the perpetrator.
 However, it was deemed to be an acceptable method to deal with military defeat.
 In Ancient Rome, while suicide was initially permitted, it was later deemed a crime against the state due to its economic costs.
 Aristotle condemned all forms of suicide while Plato was ambivalent.
 In Rome, some reasons for suicide included volunteering death in a gladiator combat, guilt over murdering someone, to save the life of another, as a result of mourning, from shame from being raped, and as an escape from intolerable situations like physical suffering, military defeat, or criminal pursuit.

+In the medieval Baltics, especially in pagan Lithuania prior to its Christianization in 1387, suicide was sometimes regarded as an honorable, ritualized, or altruistic act.
+Historical sources describe self-sacrifice as a culturally accepted response to defeat, grief, or severe illness.
+Suicide was not limited to men: a Livonian priest named Johann recorded that in 1205, fifty Lithuanian women hanged themselves after learning that their husbands, who had joined a raid led by Duke Žvelgaitis, had been killed, believing they would reunite with them in the afterlife.
+Archaeological evidence, such as double graves among the Balts and other Indo-European peoples, may reflect similar beliefs, possibly including ritual widow suicide.
+Defeated warriors also often chose death over captivity or enslavement, most famously in 1336 at Pilėnai Castle, where defenders reportedly killed their families and themselves rather than surrender to the Teutonic Knights.